cannyyoung/YoloV5ImageDetection/README.md

 This is using YOLOv5 model, but it has become antiquated and you may want to use the most recent YOLO model instead.

+Each folder contains a jupyter notebook file using each model.
+The train_data directory contains all of the labels used for this project.
+I have not uploaded the images as I'm not the owner of those images.

 ## Using the best.pt Output of YOLOv5

 In this section, we will guide you on how to use the best.pt output from the YOLOv5 model for object detection.